Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Experimental Details

 \subsection{Baselines}

-Here we detail the baseline models used in our work. \begin{itemize}[leftmargin=0.5cm] \item \textbf{Wan}~\citep{wan2025wan} is a large-scale video generative model (available in 1.3B and 14B versions) renowned for producing high-resolution and temporally coherent videos, representing a leading open-source T2V model. \item \textbf{Stable-Audio-Open}~\citep{evans2025stableaudioopen} is a diffusion-based text-to-audio generation model trained on a large dataset to create diverse and realistic audio content. \item \textbf{MMAudio}~\citep{cheng2025mmaudio} is a video-to-audio synthesis model designed to generate synchronized sound for silent video clips. \item \textbf{Seeing-and-Hearing}~\citep{xing2024seeing} introduces "diffusion latent aligners" that leverage the ImageBind embedding space to create a shared latent space for visual and auditory data, enabling semantic alignment guidance.na \item \textbf{TPos}~\citep{jeong2023tpos} focuses on audio-reactive video generation, creating dynamic and visually engaging videos that respond to the rhythm and emotional tone of an input audio track. \item \textbf{TempoToken}~\citep{cao2023tempo} proposes "TempoTokens," learnable embeddings that guide audio-to-video generation, ensuring both temporal alignment between audio and visual output. \item \textbf{JointDiT}~\citep{wang2025jointdit} is a dual-tower joint generative model for image-conditioned sound video generation.
+Here we detail the baseline models used in our work. \begin{itemize}[leftmargin=0.5cm] \item \textbf{Wan}~\citep{wan2025wan} is a large-scale video generative model (available in 1.3B and 14B versions) renowned for producing high-resolution and temporally coherent videos, representing a leading open-source T2V model. \item \textbf{Stable-Audio-Open}~\citep{evans2025stableaudioopen} is a diffusion-based text-to-audio generation model trained on a large dataset to create diverse and realistic audio content. \item \textbf{MMAudio}~\citep{cheng2025mmaudio} is a video-to-audio synthesis model designed to generate synchronized sound for silent video clips. \item \textbf{Seeing-and-Hearing}~\citep{xing2024seeing} introduces "diffusion latent aligners" that leverage the ImageBind embedding space to create a shared latent space for visual and auditory data, enabling semantic alignment guidance. \item \textbf{ThinkSound}~\citep{liu2025thinksoundchainofthoughtreasoningmultimodal} is a Chain-of-Thought-guided video-to-audio generation and editing framework.
+It leverages multimodal large language models to reason about visual dynamics, acoustic environments, and temporal relationships, guiding a unified audio foundation model to generate semantically aligned and temporally synchronized sounds. \item \textbf{PrismAudio}~\citep{liu2025prismaudiodecomposedchainofthoughtsmultidimensional} is a video-to-audio generation framework that decomposes audio-visual reasoning into semantic, temporal, aesthetic, and spatial Chain-of-Thought modules.
+It further introduces multi-dimensional reward optimization with Fast-GRPO to improve audio quality, synchronization, and spatial consistency. \item \textbf{TPos}~\citep{jeong2023tpos} focuses on audio-reactive video generation, creating dynamic and visually engaging videos that respond to the rhythm and emotional tone of an input audio track. \item \textbf{TempoToken}~\citep{yariv2024avalign} proposes "TempoTokens," learnable embeddings that guide audio-to-video generation, ensuring both temporal alignment between audio and visual output. \item \textbf{JointDiT}~\citep{wang2025jointdit} is a dual-tower joint generative model for image-conditioned sound video generation.
 It employs a Full Attention fusion mechanism, though its performance can be limited by its T2V backbone (e.g., Stable Video Diffusion). \item \textbf{JavisDiT}~\citep{liu2025javisdit} is a Joint Audio-Video Diffusion Transformer (JAVG) built on the DiT architecture.
 It achieves high-quality, synchronized audio-video generation from open-ended prompts by introducing a Hierarchical Spatio-Temporal Synchronized Prior (HiST-Sypo) Estimator for fine-grained alignment. \item \textbf{SSVG}~\citep{ishii2024ssvg} presents a simple yet strong baseline for sounding video generation.
 It integrates base audio and video diffusion models with novel mechanisms like timestep adjustment and Cross-Modal Conditioning as Positional Encoding (CMC-PE), which is an additive-fusion mechanism to enhance audio-video alignment. \item \textbf{MTV}~\citep{weng2025mtv} is a versatile framework for audio-sync video generation that explicitly separates audio into speech, effects, and music tracks.
 This enables disentangled control over lip motion, event timing, and visual mood, leading to fine-grained and semantically aligned video generation.
 It also introduces the DEMIX dataset. \item \textbf{CoDi}~\citep{tang2023codi} (Composable Diffusion) is a versatile any-to-any generation model that composes diffusion models trained on different modalities to handle various input and output modalities, including text, images, video, and audio. \end{itemize}